 During the end credits, the filmmakers elected to show us what really happened at the critical moments.
 No surprises, but the point was the exact details didn't matter.
 The women should have had their word respected.
 The timing was appropriate as the plot unravelled gradually while the message was being felt more directly.

-At the end of the trial the defense lawyer is asked if he has a closing statement and he hesitates for awhile and you imagine he is under medication after all the stress, but finally he says "no" and then after another long pause goes on to say "No is a complete sentence" and "No means no." He comments that no one who says "no" whether a girl friend, a wife or a sex worker should be respected.
+At the end of the trial the defense lawyer is asked if he has a closing statement and he hesitates for awhile and you imagine he is under medication after all the stress, but finally he says "no" and then after another long pause goes on to say "No is a complete sentence" and 'No' means no." He comments that any one who says "no" whether a girl friend, a wife or a sex worker should be respected.
 In this version the accused is let off from a charge of attempted murder and the three men are charged with mischief.
 It seems poetic justice and hopefully will be accepted by all society, whether in India, Canada, United States or elsewhere.